History of the San Francisco 49ers: 1971

-Following the 1970 season the 49ers moved from Kezar Stadium to Candlestick Park.
-Despite being located on the outskirts of the city, Candlestick Park gave the 49ers a much more modern facility with more amenities that was easier for fans to access by highway.
+Following the 1970 season, the 49ers moved from Kezar Stadium to Candlestick Park.
+Despite its location in the far southeastern corner of San Francisco, Candlestick Park, which was adapted to accommodate both baseball and football, gave the 49ers a much more modern facility with more amenities and easier highway access for fans.
+In any case, an expansion or remodeling of Kezar Stadium within a public park would have proven controversial.

 The 49ers won their second straight divisional title in 1971 with a 9–5 record.
 The 49ers again won their divisional playoff game against the Washington Redskins by a 24–20 final score.
 This set up a rematch against the Dallas Cowboys in the NFC Championship Game, this time to be played in Dallas.
 Though the defense again held the Cowboys in check, the 49ers offense was ineffective and the eventual Super Bowl champion Cowboys beat the 49ers again, 14–3.

 In 1971, eight 49ers made the Pro Bowl, including defensive back Jimmy Johnson and Gene Washington, both for the second year in a row, as well as defensive end Cedric Hardman, running back Vic Washington, and offensive lineman Forrest Blue.